 At the same time, my thoughts, my desires, the essence of who I am inside me is not God.
-God is with me where I am, but I should never confuse myself with God.
+God is with me where I am, but I should never confuse myself … or anything about me … with God.
 I can’t go anywhere that God is not with me; but God is God, and I am not.

 God says, “Behold, I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in….”
-(Rev. 3:20) We don’t find God; God finds us looking His way, and sometimes when we aren’t even paying any attention at all.
+(Rev. 3:20) We don’t find God; God finds us looking His way; and sometimes He finds us and draws our attention when we aren’t even looking at all.

-Like the Shepherd leaving the flock to seek out the sheep that is lost, God seeks us intimately and personally.
-God is love, and love seeks.
+Like the Shepherd leaving the flock to seek out the one sheep that is lost, God seeks us intimately and personally.
+God is love, and love seeks to good of others.

 Because God is love, however, He will not thrust Himself upon us.
-He won’t coerce or force us to seek Him or want Him or to respond to His knock on the door.
-He is ready, willing and able to respond when we open that door – as long as we are willing to let Him in.
+He won’t coerce or force us to seek Him or want Him or respond to His knock on the door, but He is ready, willing and able to respond when we open that door – as long as we are willing to let Him in.

 Beware, though, He isn’t a tame lion (echoing CS Lewis).
-Don’t be naive to think that you can have God on your own terms.
+Don’t be naïve to think that you can have God on your own terms.
 It doesn’t work like that.
-Frankly, I am hear to say you wouldn’t want Him on your terms.
+Frankly, I am here to say you wouldn’t want Him on your terms.

 For one thing, He wouldn’t be God.
-A god that we take on our own terms is nothing but an idol that we use for self-fulfillment.
-There are so many of those gods that will give us the immediate fix that we want.
+A god that we take on our own terms is nothing but an object we use for self-fulfillment.
+There are many of those gods that will give us the immediate fix that we want.
 Why would we ever want a real God who will want to tamper with us, if self-fulfillment is what want?

 If you are looking for a god you can control and call on when you want your fix or need help, don’t go opening the door that God is knocking on!

 More importantly, though, God knows you better even than you know your own self.
 He formed you in your mother’s womb.
-He breathed life into you and made you into beautiful facet of His image that is wholly unique to you.
+He breathed life into you and made you into a beautiful facet of His image that is wholly unique.
 He knows who are really are and you who can aspire to be, because he made you for that purpose.